Aviah/one-click-django-docs/README.md

 [Coding Reference](coding_ref.md)
-A quick reference how to use the project when you code: imports, settings, templates, etc.
+A quick reference, how to use the project when you code: imports, settings, templates, etc.

 [Deployment](deployment.md)
 Simple deployment recipes with the fabric commands.